About Us Home

 History of the Program

 The first full-time researcher was stationed at the San Luis Valley Research Center in 1956.
 Mr. James Twomey conducted a potato selection program based on seedling tubers from other programs around the US, primarily the USDA in Beltsville, MD and Prosser, WA.
 In 1979, under the leadership of David Holm, the Colorado State University Potato Breeding and Selection Program was initiated.
-As the program evolved, the number of first year seedlings planted for selection grew from approximately 40,000 to 80,000-85,000.
+As the program evolved, the number of first year seedlings planted for selection grew from approximately 40,000 to 90,000-100,000.
 Centennial Russet was named in 1976.
 This was the first cultivar released by Jim Twomey during what may be referred to as the modern area of the Program.
-Since that time, another 18 cultivars have been released including russets, reds, specialties, and chippers.
-Eleven additional cultivars have been cooperatively released with various universities, the USDA-ARS, and Agriculture and Agri-Food Canada.
+Since that time, another 27 cultivars/clonal selections have been released including russets, reds, specialties, and chippers.
+Another 19 cultivars have been cooperatively released with various universities, the USDA-ARS, and Agriculture and Agri-Food Canada.

 Dr. David G. Holm

-Dr. Holm was born in Southeast Idaho and raised on a family farm near Shelley in Bingham County.
+David G. Holm was born in Southeast Idaho and raised on a family farm near Shelley in Bingham County.
 Potatoes, grain, and alfalfa were the primary crops raised.
 He credits his Dad and Grandfather with instilling in him an interest in potatoes, and his 7th grade science teacher with helping him decide on a career in science when he challenged the class to start thinking about the future and what they wanted to do for a living.
 Dr. Holm received his B.S.
 (1972) and M.S.
 (1974) from the University of Idaho and his Ph.D. from the University of Minnesota (1977).
-Dave began his professional career and is currently a Professor in the Department of Horticulture at Colorado State University located at the San Luis Valley Research Center, where he served as Superintendent from 1983-1997.
+Dave began his professional career and is currently a Professor in the Department of Horticulture at Colorado State University located at the San Luis Valley Research Center, where he served as Superintendent from 1983–1997.
 Dave’s principal research responsibilities include the breeding and selection of new potato cultivars through traditional hybridization methods.
 Development of seed stocks of advanced selections for grower evaluation and seed increase is also an integral part of his program.
 He maintains close interaction with various research, extension, and production segments of the potato industry in Colorado and other major potato production areas of the US.
 He considers these relationships critical to the release and successful adoption of new cultivars.
-In 1979, he initiated the Colorado Potato Breeding and Selection Program, which previously had been solely a selection program receiving seedling tubers from other programs.
-During Dave’s tenure, 18 cultivars have been released.
-He has cooperated with other universities, the USDA-ARS, and Agriculture &Agri-Food Canada in the release of another 11 cultivars.
+During Dave’s tenure, 22 cultivars have been released.
+He has cooperated with other universities, the USDA-ARS, and Agriculture & Agri-Food Canada in the release of another 19 cultivars.
 He also has developed five clonal selections of Sangre and Russet Norkotah.

 We offer paid summer internships for high school and college students.
 Complete the Contact Us form on the left to request an application.